-Prerequisite: Algebra II and Chemistry A Course Description: In Physics, you will study the concepts of displacement, velocity, forces (including gravity, friction, and other everyday forces), motion, projectiles, vectors, momentum, impulse, collisions, simple machines, gravitational forces between planets, torque, pressure, buoyancy, density, and fluid dynamics.
+Course Description: In Physics, you will study the concepts of displacement, velocity, forces (including gravity, friction, and other everyday forces), motion, projectiles, vectors, momentum, impulse, collisions, simple machines, gravitational forces between planets, torque, pressure, buoyancy, density, and fluid dynamics.

 You will need a strong background in trigonometry, and should have some experience with scientific notation.
 It is recommended that you purchase your own scientific calculator.
-This is an articulated course.
-Recommended for students concurrently tanking Math 3.